molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Configuring the testing Module

-The `TestBed` comes with a testing Module that is configured like normal Modules in your application: You can declare Components, Directives and Pipes, provide Services and other Injectables as well as import other Modules. `TestBed` has a static method `configureTestingModule` which accepts a Module definition:
+The `TestBed` comes with a testing Module that is configured like normal Modules in your application: You can declare Components, Directives and Pipes, provide Services and other Injectables as well as import other Modules. `TestBed` has a static method `configureTestingModule` that accepts a Module definition:

 ```typescript
 TestBed.configureTestingModule({